AscendGroup/pincode-edittext/README.md

 # PinCodeEditText
-PinCodeEditText is and EditText with pin code style, It is easy to use and customizable.
+An EditText with pin code style, It is easy to use and customizable.

 Requirement
 --------